Name: Macin Darrin Smith

-Foul play isn’t suspected in Macin’s disappearance at this point.
+Foul play isn’t suspected in Macin Smith’s disappearance at this point.
 Authorities aren’t excluding the possibility that Macin ran away from home, nor the possibility that he might be deceased.

 In the aftermath of Macin’s disappearance, his parents divorced in May 2018 after more than 30 years of marriage.
 Both have since remarried.

 On January 21, 2019 a memorial bench in honor of Macin was unveiled at the Crimson Ridge Park on 3000 East in Saint George, Utath.